citizensadvice/build-and-private-ecr-push-action/README.md

 ## Authentication

-In order to give a repository the AWS permissions required to run this action, the Github repository name and the ECR repository ARN **must** be added to the `PrivateECRPush` configuration in the [AWS OIDC CDK](https://github.com/citizensadvice/aws-oidc-cdk) repository and then deployed.
+In order to give a repository the AWS permissions required to run this action, the Github repository name and the ECR repository ARN should be added to the `PrivateECRPush` configuration in the [AWS OIDC CDK](https://github.com/citizensadvice/aws-oidc-cdk) repository and then deployed **or** the `role_arn` input should be included with a role that has ECR Push and any other required permissions.
 Please send a message to `#devops-support` in Slack for help with this.

 ## Inputs